Proprietor and Council of Trustees

 In 2007 Juliet became a Trustee and was Chair of Council (2010-2013).
 In between everything else, Juliet runs an organic small-holding and has often been seen running the Fairy Wool Stall at the school Advent Fair.

-Trustee and Council Member responsible for Education
+Trustee and Council Member

 Having trained as a teacher at Goldmith’s College London and taught in mainstream senior schools in Manchester and Leeds, he moved on to become a lecturer in adult education and community development which in turn led to experience in the private sector.